RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: An Open Architecture for Hardware Acceleration in ROS 2

 In the context of hardware acceleration in robotics, it is fundamental to be able to inspect performance improvements.
 To that end, it is important to benchmark and trace the system.
 Benchmarking is the process of running a computer program to assess its relative performance, whereas tracing is a technique used to understand what is happening in a system while it is running.
 Tracing helps determine which pieces of a Node are consuming more compute cycles or generating indeterminism, and are thereby good candidates for hardware acceleration.
 Benchmarking instead helps investigate the relative performance of an acceleration kernel versus its CPU scalar computing baseline.
 Similarly, benchmarking also helps with comparing acceleration kernels across different hardware acceleration technology solutions (e.g., Kria KV260 vs. Jetson Nano) and across kernel implementations within the same hardware acceleration technology solution.

-In order to trace and evaluate the relative performance of both ROS~2 individual Nodes and complete computational graphs, we leverage Linux Tracing Toolkit next generation (LTTng \cite{desnoyers2006lttng}) for tracing and benchmarking.
+In order to trace and evaluate the relative performance of both ROS~2 individual Nodes and complete computational graphs, we leverage Linux Tracing Toolkit next generation (LTTng \cite{desnoyers2006lttng}) for tracing and benchmarking, Fig.~\ref{fig:architecture}~\circledwhite{D}.
 Building upon prior work \cite{bedard2022ros2_tracing}, LTTng provides a collection of flexible tracing tools and multipurpose instrumentation for ROS~2 that allow collecting runtime execution information in real-time in distributed systems using low-overhead tracers.
-Instrumentation probes introduced in ROS~2 Nodes can be enabled or disabled at build-time.
-When enabling all ROS~2 instrumentation, end-to-end message latency overhead is below $5.5$us \cite{bedard2022ros2_tracing}, making it suitable for a wide variety of hardware acceleration use cases.
+For example, when enabling all ROS~2 instrumentation, end-to-end message latency overhead is below $5.5$us \cite{bedard2022ros2_tracing}, making it suitable for a wide variety of hardware acceleration use cases.
+Building on top of this foundation, we developed a tracing and benchmarking template that enables roboticists to easily instrument both their accelerated and non-accelerated code in a vendor-agnostic manner.
 This infrastructure also lays a foundation for future integration with platform-specific performance counters and tracing tools that can extend analysis to more fine-grained introspection and profiling of the kernels running onboard an accelerator device.